awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 Each string consists of the abbreviation for the service \(such as "s3", "ec2", "iam", or "organizations"\), in all lowercase, followed by a colon and then an action from that service\.
 The actions are case\-sensitive, and must be typed as shown in each service's documentation\.
 Generally, they are all typed with each word starting with an uppercase letter and the rest lowercase\.
 For example: `"s3:ListAllMyBuckets"`\.

 You also can use an asterisk as a wildcard to match multiple actions that share part of a name\.
-The value `"s3:*"` means all actions in the S3 service\.
+The value `"s3:*"` means all actions in the Amazon S3 service\.
 The value `"ec2:Describe*"` matches only the EC2 actions that begin with "Describe"\.

 **Note**
-In an SCPs the wildcard \(\*\) character in an `Action` element can be used only by itself or at the end of the string\.
-It cannot appear at the beginning or middle of the string\.
+In an SCP, the wildcard \(\*\) character in an `Action` element can be used only by itself or at the end of the string\.
+It can't appear at the beginning or middle of the string\.
 Therefore, `"servicename:action*"` is valid, but `"servicename:*action"` and `"servicename:some*action"` are both invalid in SCPs\.

 The examples in the preceding sections show simple `Action` elements that use wildcards to enable an entire service\.
 The following example shows an SCP with a statement that permits account administrators to delegate describe, start, stop, and terminate permissions for EC2 instances in the account\.
 This is another example of a [whitelist](orgs_getting-started_concepts.md#whitelisting), and is useful when the default `Allow *` policies are ***not*** attached so that, by default, permissions are implicitly denied\.
-If the default `Allow *` policy is still attached to the root, OU, or account to which the following policy is attached, then the policy has no effect:
+If the default `Allow *` policy is still attached to the root, OU, or account to which the following policy is attached, the policy has no effect:

 ```
 {